 Is this the future of artificial hearts?

 At TEDMED 2012, Bud Frazier and Billy Cohn of the Texas Heart Institute preview a continuous-flow heart pump with minimal parts that works via a screw pump.
-Watch the VIDEO.
+Watch the VIDEO on YouTube.

 No Pulse: How Doctors Reinvented The Human Heart